A-kly/School-Vault/CMPUT 404/Lecture 1 - Humans in the wwweb.md

 - ==Links==, media
 # The World Wide Web
 - A bunch of small distributed webs, around the world, like spiderweb
+	- Went over this is 313
+# The cyberspace
+- Sounds like some 90s tech speak
+- Does the cyberspace extend to the real world?
+	- It's got a lot of components in the real world
+- If a crime is committed online, how does it get prosecuted?
+- Are there boarders?